 Chipping Campden is one of the picturesque places in the Cotswolds that’s perched on its northern fringes.

-If that’s not your thing, take a stroll around the town and visit the Old Silk Mill located on Sheep Street and the Court Barn Museum.
-Set in a 17th-century farm building shows local arts and crafts that are perfect to visit, especially if the weather takes a turn for the worst.
+If that’s not your thing, take a stroll around the town and visit the Old Silk Mill, located on Sheep Street and the Court Barn Museum.
+The 17th-century farm building shows local arts and crafts that are perfect to visit, especially if the weather takes a turn for the worse.

 7.)
 Broadway